-Environment and Climate Change Canada has issued a heat warning for Fraser Canyon – South (from Dogwood Valley to Boston Bar/North Bend; Othello up to Ottomite Mountain), with hot weather forecast for Wednesday, August 31 to Friday, September 2.
+Environment and Climate Change Canada has issued a heat warning for Fraser Canyon – South (Lytton, North Bend, Boston Bar, Yale, Othello and Sunshine Valley), with hot weather forecast for Wednesday, July 5 to Sunday, July 9.

-Forecasts are for daytime high temperatures reaching 35 degrees Celsius, with early morning low temperatures nearing 18 degrees Celsius.
-Temperatures within the affected region may vary significantly.
+Forecasts are for daytime high temperatures reaching 35 degrees Celsius, with overnight lows nearing 18 degrees Celsius.
+Temperatures are forecast to gradually moderate toward more seasonal values early next week.
 This heat event is not forecast to meet criteria for an Extreme Heat Emergency.

 Negative health effects are expected to occur primarily in people at high risk for heat illness.
 Overheating can lead to heat exhaustion and heat stroke.
 For highly susceptible individuals, indoor temperatures are the most important determinant of health outcomes.
 Once a susceptible individual is exposed to sustained high temperatures, it can take many hours for their bodies to cool and for physiological strain to decrease.

 Fraser Health encourages the public to check on people with known vulnerabilities to heat illness:

 - people who live alone

 - people with pre-existing health conditions such as diabetes, heart disease or respiratory disease

 - people with mental illness such as schizophrenia, depression or anxiety